0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 ### Sequence API

 After you've completed initial authentication and have intercepted the credentials either through your UI or ours, to use the Sequence API you'll need to create a **[USequenceWallet]** by using:
+In order to gain access to the SequenceAPI be sure to #include "Sequence/SequenceAPI.h"

 ```clike
 **[USequenceWallet * Api = USequenceWallet(CredentialsIn)]**